massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 Enable Resellers
 ----------------

-Resellers sell VoIP calls to their customers, but using your VoIP infrastructure behind the scene.
+Resellers sell VoIP calls to their customers but using your VoIP infrastructure behind the scene.

 |provider_reseller|